 - 1. The functional unit employed in LCCs of hydrogen use for transportation must represent the distance travelled for a given demand, expressed as the passenger or freight load. - 2.
-The considered demand must be specified in the reference flow, together with the lifetime measured in terms of mileage.
+The considered demand must be specified together with the lifetime measured in terms of mileage.